20kdc/c3ds-projects/ciesetup/README.md

 3. Place one of the above described files into the `repo` directory.
 4. Run `make` in the `ciesetup` directory.
 The result should be `repo/unified.tar`.
 5. Extract `pkg_engine.tar` and `pkg_dockingstation.tar` to wherever you want to install the game.
+6. In case of sound issues, check 32-bit applications can play sound, make sure you have `libasound2-plugins:i386`/`alsa-plugins-pulse`, etc.

 ## What Went Wrong (i.e. why does this exist?)